| | | | |

 Extra Virgin Olive Oil: Olive oil stands out as an excellent choice for sautéing, adding richness and enhancing the natural flavors of foods with its versatility.

 Red Wine Vinegar: This is a great addition to the salad in place of red wine.
-Known for it's distinctive tangy flavor.
+Known for its distinctive tangy flavor.

 Italian Seasoning: Italian seasoning is a versatile blend of dried herbs and spices including but not limited to basil, oregano, thyme, rosemary and marjoram.
 My favorite is Primal Palate, Amore.